 Circles have to overlap or leave certain areas unserved.

-So, Christaller chose hexagons as the shape of each trade area, or
+So, Christaller chose hexagons as the shape of each hinterland.

 Geographers have come up with different models to describe cities'

 The division of cities into certain regions (zones) for certain purposes (functions) is called

 is usually preceded by a descriptor that conveys the purpose of that area of the city.

 Most models define the key economic zone of the city as the

 Most suburbs are residential, but may have other land uses, including schools, shopping malls, and office parks.

 Suburbanization is the process by which lands that were previously outside of the urban environment become urbanized